Data Visualization For The Community

 - NO CLASS: November 22, Thanksgiving.

 - Session 11: November 29.
+Data Vis Distinguished Alum: Anneka Goss.
+Phase 3 one-on-one project discussions.
 Color Discussion.
 Good Vis, Bad Vis.
-Guest TBD.

 - Session 12: December 6.
 Student Requests (guests and discussions).
 Final Project Studio time.